Welsh Hall Incident

 Access to the affected wing of Welsh Hall will continue on a limited basis, under Public Safety supervision, until 5:00 p.m. tomorrow.
 After 5:00 p.m. tomorrow, the affected wing will be closed for repairs and restoration, until such efforts are complete.
 The unaffected apartment wing of Welsh Hall has now been reopened to residents; however, for security reasons access to that wing will be restricted to residents only until the overall repairs and restoration are complete.

 We thank the campus community, and especially the residents of Welsh Hall, for your continued patience, cooperation, and understanding during this challenging time.
-We also appreciate the efforts of Community Living, Facilities Management Services, and Public Safety, for their tireless attention to this matter over the past several hours.
+We also appreciate the efforts of Residential Life, Facilities Management Services, and Public Safety, for their tireless attention to this matter over the past several hours.

 Bryan F. Coker, Ph.D., Vice President and Dean of Students